Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 };

-The mipi_csi2_rx_subsystem@80000000 node requires a few modification. the device tree binding information for AMD MIPI CSI-2 Receiver Subsystem ishere Add property:
+node requires a few modification.
+The device tree binding information for AMD MIPI CSI-2 Receiver Subsystem is here.

-Remove xlnx,cfa-pattern, xlnx,video-format, and xlnx,video-width setting - those are no longer used by driver and 2022.1 through 2023.1 DTG is not yet updated.
+Remove xlnx,cfa-pattern, xlnx,video-format, and xlnx,video-width settings.
+These settings are no longer used by the driver, and the 2022.1 through 2023.1 DTG is not yet updated.

 Connect the remote end point to camera serial output:

-Lastly, in 2022.1 through 2023.1, ZOCL node need to specify the interrupts reserved for the platform (as seen in platform setting tab in Vivado) if interrupts are directly connected to GIC (instead of through a axi_intc).
+Finally, in 2022.1 through 2023.1, the ZOCL node needs to specify the interrupts reserved for the platform (as seen in platform setting tab in Vivado) if interrupts are directly connected to GIC (instead of through a axi_intc)

 zyxclmm_drm {